 Imagine a world in which carbon dioxide (CO2) is no longer harmful to our future, but rather considered a useful feedstock for high value chemicals and materials.

-The Volta technology program progresses at Avantium’s laboratories in the Amsterdam Science Park.
-We develop a platform to convert CO2 to higher value chemicals and eventually syngas.
-The current Volta platform has been developed by bolstering Avantium’s existing electro-catalytic know-how with the acquisition of Liquid Light Inc.
+The Volta Technology programme progresses at the Avantium laboratories in the Amsterdam Science Park.
+The current Volta platform has been developed by bolstering our existing electro-catalytic know-how with the acquisition of Liquid Light Inc.

-The Volta laboratories are located at Amsterdam Sciencepark and the pre-scale pilot equipment is tested at Prodock.
-In collaboration with 35 partners in several EU-projects such as ELCOREL, PERFORM, RECODE, and OCEAN; we perform R&D work to accelerate our progress and to reach deployment.
+The Volta laboratories are located at Amsterdam Sciencepark.
+In collaboration with 35 partners in several EU-projects such as ELCOREL, PERFORM, RECODE, SunCoChem, and OCEAN, we perform R&D work to accelerate our progress and to reach deployment.
 Avantium is a founding member of the industrial association CO2 Value Europe, where we are part of the board and engage with companies and research institutions that share in the belief that carbon capture and utilization (CCU) technologies are needed for our circular future.

 The Volta technology platform is supported by the European Union’s Horizon 2020 Framework Programme for Research and Innovation.